MadeByAIBots/DynamicAPI/docs/setup/add_chatgpt_plugin.md

 ### Celebrate
 If you got the desired response... celebrate!
 You can now get ChatGPT to interact with your server, run commands, and read/write/edit files.

-## Notes
-- The local server setup and external URL configuration are covered in separate documents and must be completed before following this procedure.
-- The authentication token can be retrieved by simply opening the file or using standard commands like `cat`.